 4. Thruster

 - Stand with your feet shoulder-width apart, toes turned out slightly.
-Grip the sides of the kettlebell horns with two hands, holding it at your chest.
+Grip the sides of the kettlebell horns with two hands, holding the weight at your chest.

 - Bend your knees and hinge your hips back to lower into a deep squat, ensuring your butt is down past your knees.